“Sea Holly” Care Guide: Top Growing Tips & Tricks

 Summer

 During summer, ensure the plant receives ample sunlight.
-Deadhead spent flowers to promote continuous blooming and prevent self-seeding if not desired.
+Deadhead spent flowers to promote continuous blooming and prevent unwanted self-seeding.

 Fall